Meal Planning

 Purchasing Freeze-Dried Backpacking Meals for Your First Backpacking Trip

 If you are new to the world of backpacking and freeze-dried meals, one of the most important things to consider is what you’ll eat while on the trail.
 Here are a few tips to help you plan and purchase meals for your first backpacking trip.
 What Foods to Pack – Commercial Backpacking Meals versus Grocery Store Food Commercial Backpacking Meals.
 You’ll need plenty of energy to fuel your adventure.
-Freeze-dried meals are the standard for backpackers, as they are lightweight, easy to prepare, filling, high in calories, and keep a long […]
+Freeze-dried meals are the standard for backpackers, as they are lightweight, easy to prepare, filling, high in calories, and keep a long time without spoiling.
+Although expensive, backpacking meals are convenient since […]

 Dehydrated versus Freeze Dried for Backpacking